ConradPB/Distance-Calculator/calculator/README.md

 - Enter addresses (e.g., "New York, NY" and "London, UK") or coordinates (e.g., 40.7128, -74.0060 for New York).

-- Click "Calculate Distance" to see the distance in kilometers and miles.
+- Click # to see the distance in kilometers and miles.

 - If coordinates are entered without addresses, the app displays reverse-geocoded addresses.